Alienware's RTX 3080 Desktop Now $1910, Ships This Month

 Alienware Aurora R11 w/ RTX 3080: was $1999 now $1910

 This base config of the R11 with RTX 3080 has a Core i7-10700F CPU, 8GB of RAM and a 1TB hard drive.
-However, you can custom configure it with a 1TB hard drive and 16GB of RAM for $250 more.View Deal
+However, you can custom configure it with a 1TB SSD and 16GB of RAM for $250 more.View Deal

 Unfortunately, the $1910 configuration doesn't give you the best specs as most of that money goes toward the graphics card.
 You get a Core i7-10700F CPU that's not overclockable and just 8GB of RAM with a 1TB hard drive rather than an SSD.